anitarestrepo16/parport_triggers/README.md

 Can find parallel port address with `/dev/parport*`

-On this system, this should give you /dev/parport3, in which case in Python,
+On the linux computer in the eyetracking room, this should give you /dev/parport3 (because the parallel port is installed in the third PCI slot), in which case in Python,

 ```
 from parallel.parallelppdev import Parallel